uci-cbcl/FactorNet/README.md

 Data
 ----

+Data are organized into one folder per cell line.
 The README in the data folder will give you an idea of how to format cell data if you want to use FactorNet on your own data.

 Training
 --------